 Level 3 : Multidate product, synthesis of cloud free pixels from the level 2 products acquired during a small period of time, it will be produced every 15 days.

-A light description of Venµs L1 data is given here.
+A simplistic description of the Venµs data is given here.

-Additional information on solar irradiance and Earth-Sun distance is provided here
+Further information on solar irradiance and the Earth-Sun distance of L1 metadata is available here.

-Data is processed by MAJA chain (before called MACCS) for Theia land data center.
+Data processing is performed with the MAJA chain (formerly called MACCS) on behalf of the Theia data center.